2017 Gent–Wevelgem

-The 2017 Gent–Wevelgem – In Flanders Fields was a road cycling one-day race that took place on 26 March.
+The 2017 Gent–Wevelgem – In Flanders Fields was a Belgian road cycling one-day race that took place on 26 March over a distance of 249.2 kilometres between Deinze and Wevelgem.
 It was the 79th edition of Gent–Wevelgem and the twelfth event of the 2017 UCI World Tour.
+The winner was Greg Van Avermaet of the BMC Racing Team.

 After winning E3 Harelbeke two days prior to Gent–Wevelgem, Greg Van Avermaet continued his run of good form with victory for the in a two-up sprint finish against his fellow Belgian Jens Keukeleire, riding for the team.
 The pairing had broken away from a select group of riders in the run-in towards Wevelgem.
 The podium was completed by world champion Peter Sagan, as the peloton caught the select group in the closing metres.

 Route

 The race started in Deinze in East Flanders, 20 km from Ghent.
 The route took the riders immediately into West Flanders, and after around 90 km of flat roads, they came near the coast at Veurne.
 After turning inland again, the race continued south towards the French border, and just after halfway, crossed onto French soil at the commune of Boeschepe, with the first of the race's ten climbs coming at the Mont des Cats.
 This was followed by the Kokereelberg, the Vert Mont, and the two Mont Noir ascents, via the Côte du Ravel Put and the Côte de la Blanchisserie.
 The riders then returned to Belgium and climbed the Baneberg, the Kemmelberg and the Monteberg.